OpenCyphal-Garage/libcyphal/CONTRIBUTING.md

 * **Portable**

-  * The library should not present any specific requirements to the underlying hardware or OS, and it must be coded in standard C++14 and be immediately forward compatible to at least C++20 while minimizing use of any deprecated constructs that may limit its compatibility with future versions of C++.
+  * The library should not present any specific requirements to the underlying hardware or OS, it must be coded in standard C++14, and must be immediately forward compatible to at least C++20 while minimizing use of any deprecated constructs that may limit its compatibility with future versions of C++.
   * The library should make conservative use of C++ with an eye towards compatibility with coding standards like [Autosar](https://www.autosar.org/fileadmin/user_upload/standards/adaptive/17-03/AUTOSAR_RS_CPP14Guidelines.pdf), HIC++, and the [ISOCpp Core Guidelines](http://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines).

+    > :orange_book: **NOTE**
+    >
+    > The use of templates is a contentious one in the field of high-criticality C++ as it is difficult to demonstrate appropriate test coverage of meta-code for a given target system.
+A possible compromise shall be explored where LLVM is extended to provide a template instantiation phase, somewhat like a code generator, that would yield concrete C++ source derived from the use of libcyphal and C++ standard library templates and the input to object file compilation.
+This future research may be part of libcyphal or may be provided by the CETL project which libcyphal utilizes.

   * The library must build on as many different, standards-compliant, C++ compilers as is reasonable.
-At the time of this writing this includes gcc and clang.
+At the time of this writing this includes gcc, clang, and MSVC.
   * The library must build for as many different architectures as is reasonable.
-At the time of this writing this includes arm, arm64, x86, and x86_64.
+At the time of this writing this includes arm, arm64, x86, x86_64, and risc V.

 * **Powerful and Flexible**